 Who pays for the funeral?

-Upon discovery of the body, the relevant authorities will attempt to contact the person’s family or next of kin.
+Upon discovery of the body, the relevant authorities will attempt to contact the person’s family, spouse, civil partner, or next of kin.
 In the event that they do not have one, the council will take control of proceedings and subtract the cost of the funeral from the deceased’s estate.
 In cases where the deceased does not have any capital or not enough to cover the costs of the funeral, the council will foot the bill.
 These funerals reputedly cost local authorities an estimated £4 million per year.